-/s/ Stuart Landesberg Stuart Landesberg Chief Executive Officer
+/s/ Stuart Landesberg

+Stuart Landesberg Chief Executive Officer

-In connection with the Quarterly Report of Grove Collaborative Holdings, Inc. (the "Company") on Form 10-Q for the period ending June 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Sergio Cervantes, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:
+In connection with the Amendment No. 1 to the Quarterly Report of Grove Collaborative Holdings, Inc. (the "Company") on Form 10-Q for the period ending June 30, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Sergio Cervantes, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge: